ellioman/ProjectEuler/README.md

 # ProjectEuler
-A repository for my Project Euler solutions done in Python as a hobby.
+A repository for my Project Euler solutions done in Python as a hobby project.

 ## Attention! ##
-I strongly suggest you try look at and solve the problems yourself before thinking about other solutions like the ones you can find here.
+**I cannot emphasize enough the importance of you solving the problems in Project Euler yourself before looking at other solutions like the ones stored in this repository!**

 ## Problems solved so far ##
 * Problem 1: Multiples of 3 and 5